 Employing and training locals for various projects, such as clearing 3000 hectares of alien vegetation, fire management and wildlife infrastructure is giving 300 people jobs improving their lives and those of their families.
 Further opportunities range from sustainable harvesting of fynbos to training hiking-birding-wildlife-fynbos identifying guides and cultural tours.

 The historic Elim community is part and parcel of the Wetland restoration project.
 The ultimate aim is to sustainably manage the wetland for the lasting benefit and enjoyment of all who live there and those who visit it.

-Other projects like the Eden to Addo Biosphere and closer to home, the Nelson Mandela Biosphere incorporating the Garden Route Region, are also underway tackling the same issues in different ways.
+Other projects like the Eden to Addo Biosphere and closer to home, the Garden Route Biosphere (pending), are also underway tackling the same issues in different ways.
 Their aim is to provide corridors through which our fynbos creatures can safely migrate to and fro from fragmented areas to find better food sources or to mate, or to find new territory when the need arises.

 Buy-in from private landowners and local communities is critical to the success of these projects.
 Education and understanding as to why they are essential creates the motivation.

 “Not everything that counts can be counted and not everything that can be counted, counts.” – William Bruce Cameron

 Even the abhorrent and shameful story of the decimated herds of elephant, that sought protection in remote parts of the Knysna forests yet continued to be persecuted until a mere 12 were left, could still end happily.
 Until recently it was thought that only one named the Matriarch remained keeping to the forest depths and seldom seen.